eshe-huli/spreadsheet/javascript/README.md

 Install Node 10.x or later, then in this directory run `npm i --production`.

+(Note that during installation of the dependencies, `python` must invoke python2 currently, so make sure you are outside any python3 virtualenv and have python2 installed!)

 For a new spreadsheet, run `npm run ss`.

 To load a CSV file (useful as a shortcut for testing), run `npm run ss